-Outcomes: During the Q1 2023 reporting period, new inpatient restoration orders increased modestly for clients waiting in the community on personal recognizance.
-Orders increased statewide from 91 to 94, a 3.3 percent increase.
-Orders at ESH decreased from 18 to 12, and orders at WSH increased significantly from 73 to 82, a 12.3 percent increase.
+Outcomes: During the Q2 2023 reporting period, new inpatient restoration orders decrease significantly for clients waiting in the community on personal recognizance.
+Orders decreased statewide from 111 to 93, a 16.2 percent decrease.
+Orders at ESH increased from 13 to 18, and orders at WSH decreased significantly from 98 to 75, a 23.5 percent decrease.
 WSH order numbers also include orders that are admitted for restoration services at our residential treatment facilities.

-Drivers: Current order totals statewide (94) and by facility remain among the top four or five quarters all-time for this legal authority, indicating that demand remains historically high among clients who await competency restoration services from the community.
+Drivers: Current order totals statewide (93) and by facility remain among the top five or six quarters all-time for this legal authority, indicating that demand remains historically high among clients who await competency restoration services from the community.
+The Q1 2023 revised statewide order total (111) was revised upward and surpassed the previous record high demand level of 110 statewide orders for this legal authority.
 All else being equal, high levels of jail-based, inpatient, and PR competency evaluation orders will generally result in greater numbers of restoration orders.
 Based on continued near record levels of competency evaluation orders, it appears the downstream impacts on restoration orders will continue for the foreseeable future.

-Adding the ongoing COVID-19 pandemic as a new externality, OFMHS and its partners have adjusted to the new and continuously changing environment in which to safely serve our clients.
-Numerous pandemic-related changes have required that societal institutions learn how to live and work within the constraints of the pandemic.
+Considering the recently ended COVID-19 pandemic's shift to endemic COVID-19 as a new externality, OFMHS and its partners have adjusted to the new and continuously changing environment in which to safely serve our clients.
+Numerous COVID-19-related changes have required that societal institutions learn how to live and work within the constraints of the disease.
 An outcome of pandemic-related systemic change has been pent up referral demand in cases that were delayed by prosecutors, pandemic-related court closures, and other court-related protocol during the height of early pandemic closures and lockdowns.
 These cases are now slowly working through the criminal courts and are impacting the behavioral health system.
-In Q1 2023, COVID-19 impacts have begun to move from pandemic to endemic, which is allowing improved access to inpatient beds.
+In Q1 and Q2 2023, COVID-19 impacts began moving from pandemic to endemic, which has allowed improved access to inpatient beds.